thecodingmachine/container-installer/README.md

 **In a "classical" application**, packages added to the application may add new instances to the main and only DI container.
 This is what SF2 bundles, ZF2 modules or Mouf2 packages are doing.

-**Using RootController**, each package provides its own DI container that contains instances.
+**Using this approach**, each package provides its own DI container that contains instances.
 DI containers are added to a global container that is queried.

 About this package